 Nonprofit employers typically don't provide overtime pay when it comes to exempt staff, but they may provide comp time.
 This allows you to take an hour off for every hour you work extra.
 Many companies require this time be tracked formally through specific documentation.
 There could also be a maximum amount of comp time you can use in each period.

 If you need help learning more about common benefits, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.